arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 | PB1      | RESET Push Button                               | U10      | MAX31855KASA+T Thermocouple converter |

 ### Digital Input
-8x channels, each is a 680 kΩ and 100 kΩ resistor divider: a 0-24V input is scaled down to 0-3V.
+8x channels, each is a 680kΩ and 100kΩ resistor divider: a 0-24V input is scaled down to 0-3V.

 ### Digital Output
 The digital output connector has a 24V IN pin which must be supplied with 24V DC.